neilbamb/neilbamb.github.io/projects.md

 permalink: /projects/
 ---

-Few of my projects.
-Currently doing more in backend, focused in Python and Django.
+Here are some of my key projects.
+Most of them are focused in Python, Machine Learning and Deep Learning.